balunist/mbp_docs2/source/usage/advanced/mbp_tasks.rst

 ==================

 Once a map with component bodies is created there are a number of tasks which can be executed on the created map.
-To access these tasks right~click on the map component in the browse tree to bring up the context menu as shown here.
+To access these tasks right-click on the map component in the browse tree to bring up the context menu as shown here.
 A description of each task follows.

 .. image:: /_static/images/Map_Chair.png